Jinnkunn/ConceptX_Converter/README.md

 # ConecptX_Converter

-A converter tool for transforming ConceptX activation files into Word2Vec format
+This tool is designed for converting [ConceptX](https://github.com/hsajjad/ConceptX) activation files into Word2Vec format.
+The resulting Word2Vec file can be used with gensim library in Python to find **semantically** similar words.
+<br><br>
+This tool could be built as a binary file, or it could be run as a cargo project.
+The following sections describe how to build and run the tool.

 ## Usage
 Generate a word2vec file from a ConceptX activation file.